Skip to main content

 default:"date:desc"

 Sort order for the transactions.
-Format: field:direction Possible values: date:asc, date:desc, amount:asc, amount:desc
+Format: field:direction Possible values: date:asc, date:desc, amount:asc, amount:desc (Note: Actual available sort fields might depend on backend implementation and OpenAPI spec)

 Authorization